WordPress/gutenberg/docs/components/README.md

 # Components Package Reference

 This is a library of generic WordPress components to be used for creating common UI elements shared between screens and features of the WordPress dashboard.
-They are published to vpm via the `@wordpress/components` package.
+They are published to npm via the `@wordpress/components` package.

 ## UI components